-Investments - The Authority's Trustee holds all of the Authority's investments in the name of the Authority, however there were no investments outstanding at June 30, 2014 or 2013.
+Investments - The Authority's Trustee holds all of the Authority's investments in the name of the Authority, however there were no investments outstanding at June 30, 2015 or 2014.

 Deferred Outflow of Resources - In addition to assets, the statement of net position, when applicable, will report a separate section for deferred outflows of resources.
 It represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
-The Authority has a deferred loss on refunded debt which qualifies for reporting in this category.
-A deferred loss on refunded bonds results from the difference in the carrying value of refunded debt and its reacquisition price.
-This amount is deferred and amortized as a component of interest expense over the shorter of the life of the refunded or refunding debt.
+The excess of costs incurred over the carrying value of bonds refunded on early extinguishment of debt is amortized, using the bonds outstanding method, over the shorter of the remaining life of the old bonds or the life of the new issue and recorded as a deferred outflow of resources.
 More information on this refunding and the economic value gain of the transaction can be found in Note 5.